thunderclient/thunder-client-support/README.md

 * OAuth authentication credentials is sent **via header or body**, please select appropriate one based on your server requirement.

 * ### Manual SSL Certificates
-  * Provide ssl certificate paths for auth, using relative path to workspace or absolute paths. see example below
+  * Provide ssl certificate paths for auth, using relative path to workspace or absolute paths.
+  * Use the Certificates vscode setting, see example below
   ```json
   "thunder-client.certificates": [
           {